krisztin/krisztin.github.io/_posts/2018-06-04-learning-cbt.md

 Thanks to my diligent research, cyclist past and a great instructor I’ve passed.
 I did manage to stall once in the middle of a small T-intersection in traffic but we don’t talk about that, okay?

-Afterwards, my instructor told me he was a bit vary that a newbie like me without ever having driven a car could pass.
+Afterwards, my instructor told me he was a bit weary that a newbie like me without ever having driven a car could pass.
 But he was very impressed with my progress and asked for my secret: **“I like to be prepared.”**

 He was convinced I’d be back next year for my A1...I never went back.
 I got a Driver’s Licence instead.